devluca999/uhome/docs/cursor_bootstrap_prompt.md

 You are acting as a senior full-stack engineer.

-This project is haume — a minimalist property management web app with landlord and tenant roles.
+This project is uhome — a minimalist property management web app with landlord and tenant roles.

 Use the Lovable UI reference at: https://github.com/devluca999/haume-lvbl-UI.git